Truk Lagoon diving is on many scuba diver’s bucket list but what happened at this famous lagoon and why is it so popular with scuba divers?

 How deep are the wrecks in Truk Lagoon?

-However, to spend any reasonable amount of time on these wrecks at this sort of depth, you are probably looking at doing decompression stop dives.
+However, to spend any reasonable amount of time on these wrecks at this sort of depth, you are probably looking at diving decompression stop dives.

 But also, for those technical divers amongst you, some of the wrecks are sitting at 60-70 metres (230 feet).
 Which would mean using special mixed gases to achieve these depths.

-Truk Laggon or Chuuk Lagoon and wreck diving are synonymous.
-If you love wreck diving, then you need to add Chuuk Lagoon to your bucket-list!
+Truk Lagoon or Chuuk Lagoon and wreck diving are synonymous.
+If you love wreck diving, then you need to add Chuuk Lagoon to your bucket-list.
 One of the great aspects to diving on these many wrecks in Chuuk is the visibility.

 Visibility in the area ranges from 12-30 metres (40-100 feet).
 This sometimes provides the opportunity to have a stunning view of entire wrecks.